alesrosina/fit_tracker/README.md

 ### Activity tracking

-- **Supported sports:** Running, Cycling, Hiking, Swimming, Gym, Breathwork, Meditation, Skiing
+- **Supported sports:** the full Garmin FIT sport list — Running, Cycling, Hiking, Walking, Swimming, Gym, Breathwork, Meditation, Skiing, and dozens more (sailing, golf, rowing, kayaking, tennis, climbing, ...).
+Sports without a dedicated icon still import fine with a generic icon and a title-cased label
 - **Dashboard** shows a monthly activity calendar and a last-7-days bar chart
+- **Sidebar navigation** only lists the sport types (and Sleep) you actually have imported activities for
 - **Activity cards** display distance, duration, average heart rate, and calories
+- **Share button** on the activity detail page generates a shareable image card (route map + key stats) for the activity
 - **Detail view** per activity includes:
-  - Key stats (distance, pace, heart rate, elevation, calories, cadence)
+  - Key stats (distance, pace or speed depending on sport, heart rate, elevation, calories, cadence)
   - Interactive Leaflet map with GPS route and 📷 photo pins
-  - Photos taken along the route (cycling & hiking) shown as a thumbnail strip and as clickable map pins — only GPS-tagged JPEG photos stored in Nextcloud are matched, within 200 m of the track
+  - Photos taken along the route, shown as a thumbnail strip and as clickable map pins for any activity with a GPS track — only GPS-tagged JPEG photos stored in Nextcloud are matched, within 200 m of the track
   - Elevation profile chart
   - Heart rate chart
   - Lap table with per-lap pace/speed, heart rate and distance